HomeElevators.com

 Together, these certification paths ensure that elevator technicians meet rigorous safety, technical, and ethical standards—whether they’re working in private homes or commercial skyscrapers.
 For new entrants to the field, choosing the right certification depends on the type of work they plan to do and the regulations in their state.

-What it’s like to be an elevator mechanic
+What it’s Like to be an Elevator Mechanic

 Job Responsibilities